Channel memberships eligibility, policies, & guidelines

-Note: You may see sponsorships on some channels with less than 100,000 subscribers for now.
-These are channels that helped test sponsorships, and they have been allowed to keep this feature.
+Note: You may see memberships on some channels with less than 100,000 subscribers for now.
+These are channels that helped test memberships, and they have been allowed to keep this feature.

-If you have sponsorships on YouTube Gaming and meet eligibility criteria for the main YouTube app and site, go to youtube.com/sponsors.
-You'll see a banner at the top explaining what to do if you are eligible.
-Learn more about sponsorships eligibility on YouTube Gaming.
+If you have channel memberships on YouTube Gaming and meet eligibility criteria for the main YouTube app and site, go to youtube.com/channel_memberships.
+If you’re eligible, you'll see a banner at the top explaining what to do.
+Learn more about memberships eligibility on YouTube Gaming.

 Channel membership on the main YouTube site and app is currently available to eligible creators in the following locations: